metayeti/YABS.js/README.md

   ]
 ```

-If we want to use the same header across many output files, we can add a `headers` entry to the build instructions file:
+If we want to use the same header across many output files, we can add a `"headers"` entry to the build instructions file:

 ```JSON
   "headers": {